arc-Smith/Anki-Mystery-Count/README.md

 I have several ideas for improving and expanding this add-on:

-* **Customizable Symbol:** Allow users to choose their own character, string, or even emojis to display instead of a question mark.
+* **Customizable Symbol:** Allow users to easily choose their own character, string, or even emojis to display instead of a question mark.